department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/downloadable-reports/downloadable-reports.md

 ## User Guides and Related Content
-The Blue Button Report generation pages links to several pages and documents:
+- The Blue Button Report generation pages links to several related pages and documents:
   -  Link to a [16-page user guide in PDF format](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/downloadable-reports/BlueButtonUserGuide.pdf).
-Updated instructions will need to be provided in some form on the new experience.
-As PDFs are not accessible, it will be necessary to provide these instructions in an accessible format.
+If it is determined that user instructions are still necessary, they must be provided in an accessible format in addition to whatever print-formatted option is offered.
+PDF is not considered accessible.
   -  Link to a [Learn More](https://www.myhealth.va.gov/mhv-portal-web/learn-more-bb) MHV web page that provides an overview of Blue Button reports, and information about creating My VA Health Summmary Reports
   -  Link to [VA Continuity of Care Documents](https://www.myhealth.va.gov/va-continuity-of-care-document) (predecessor to VA Health Summary Reports) MHV web page
   -  Link to [Frequently Asked Questions](https://www.myhealth.va.gov/faqs) MHV web page that has content related to Blue Button Reports.
   -  Several contextual links to a [Blue Button Availability page](https://www.myhealth.va.gov/mhv-portal-web/blue-button-availability) on MHV, which explains when certain types of data are made available to the user.
+  -  Link to [Protecting Your Personal Health Information](https://www.myhealth.va.gov/mhv-portal-web/protecting-your-personal-health-information) page on MHV

+- The My VA Health Summary Generation page links to several related pages and documents:
+  -  Link to a [13-page user guide in PDF format](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/downloadable-reports/VAHealthSummaryUserGuide.pdf).
+If it is determined that user instructions are still necessary, they must be provided in an accessible format in addition to whatever print-formatted option is offered.
+PDF is not considered accessible.
+  -  Link to a [Learn More](https://www.myhealth.va.gov/mhv-portal-web/health-summary-va-ccd-learn-more) MHV web page that provides an overview of VA Health Summary reports, and information about creating My VA Health Summmary Reports
+  -  Link to [What's in the VA Health Summary?](https://www.myhealth.va.gov/mhv-portal-web/documents/314545/444506/MyHealtheVetVAHealthSummaryDataAndBusinessRules.pdf) document that explains data and business rules.
+  -  Link to download an XML style sheet
+  -  Link to [an MHV page that explains how to securely send VA Health Summary to non-VA providers using Direct Messaging](https://www.myhealth.va.gov/mhv-portal-web/ccd-direct-participating-providers-help).  *note - as listed in the Questions to be Answered section, it is unclear whether this option will continue to exist in the new Health Portal experience.
+  -  Link to [Update your Profile](https://www.myhealth.va.gov/mhv-portal-web/profiles) on MHV to subscribe to VA Profile Delivery notifications.
   -  Link to [Protecting Your Personal Health Information](https://www.myhealth.va.gov/mhv-portal-web/protecting-your-personal-health-information) page on MHV

 ## Use Cases